Engin-Boot/pong-stage-Varsha-Chalasani/Stage0/checkCollision.md

 When ball collides with player boundary

-Then check noCollisionCount field in scorecard
+Then check no-Collision-Count field in scorecard